 View from the Fire Tower on Red Hill

 Red Hill – Moultonborough (elevation 2,029 feet) Fire tower run by town of Moultonborough Fire Department.
 Bean Road in Center Harbor 1.4 miles to Shibley Road (fire tower sign) to parking lot with gated access road.
 Distance to tower 1.7 miles.
-Contact the Lakes Region Conservation Trust for a map 603-279-3246.
+Loop Trail is a 3.3 mile moderately traveled.
+Trail is part of the Lakes Region Conservation Trust network.
+Dogs leashed at all times.

-Ossipee Mountains, Bald Peak – Tuftonboro.
-Trail access from Castle in the Clouds offering a variety of difficulty levels.
+Ossipee Mountains – Bald Peak – Tuftonboro.
+Trail access from Castle in the Clouds offering a variety of difficulty levels for hiking as well.

 Russell C. Chase Bridge Falls Path – behind the Railroad Station is a half-mile path from downtown to the Wolfeboro Falls Area.